lionelmace/vpc-on-classic-vsi/vsi_is_create_instance.md

     </tr>
     <td>SSH Key</td>
     <td>
     <p>You must select an existing SSH key or upload a new SSH key to use before you can create the instance.
-SSH keys are used to securely connect to the instance after it's running.</p>
+SSH keys are used to securely connect to the instance after it's running.
+You can add SSH keys to your instance only when you initially create the instance.</p>
     <p>Note: Alpha-numeric combinations are limited to 100 characters.</p>
     <p>For more information, see [SSH keys](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-ssh-keys#ssh-keys).</p></td>
     </tr>